-- Co-operating and engaging effectively with their Finance Business Partner to ensure that the Business Partner is involved in all key financial decisions affecting their directorate. - (ii) ensuring they have appropriate organisational structures in place to achieve effective financial administration in the fulfilment of their service responsibilities and to comply with the financial regulatory environment. - (iii) ensuring they have effective financial systems, processes and procedures in place that meet the requirement of the Chief Finance Officers - (iv) ensuring that all of their employees receive up to date financial and systems training to properly perform their duties. - (v) Providing open and unfettered access to internal and external auditors. - (vi) Implementing agreed internal audit recommendations within agreed timescales.
+- (i) Co-operating and engaging effectively with their Finance Business Partner to ensure that the Business Partner is involved in all key financial decisions affecting their directorate. - (ii) Ensuring they have appropriate organisational structures in place to achieve effective financial administration in the fulfilment of their service responsibilities and to comply with the financial regulatory environment. - (iii) Ensuring they have effective financial systems, processes and procedures in place that meet the requirement of the Chief Finance Officer. - (iv) Ensuring that all of their employees receive up to date financial and systems training to properly perform their duties. - (v) Providing open and unfettered access to internal and external auditors. - (vi) Implementing agreed internal audit recommendations within agreed timescales.